amitchell05/100-days-of-code/log.md

 **Thoughts:** Some days, there are some parts of my code I don't understand (esp. when it gets mathematical).
 I am glad I solved them so far, though.

+### Day 7: August 27, 2020

+**Today's Progress**: I read Chapter 11 of my web development book for CoderGirl.
+It covered recursion and anonymous functions.
+This is where things get tricky.

+**Thoughts:** Mathematical reasoning is still somewhat confusing at times.
+I'm stuck on one part of my exercises, but so close to solving it.

 ## Saved Example

 ### Day 1: June 27, Monday